synigopulse/oneapi/README.md

 [ApiController]
 [Route("[controller]")]
-public class MyController : OneApiController // inherit this one {
+public class MyController : OneApiController // Inherit this one.
-  // IExecutionContext gets injected here and is accesible using base.Context public MyController(IExecutionContext context) : base(context)
 {
+  // IExecutionContext gets injected here and is accessible using base.Context. public MyController(IExecutionContext context) : base(context)
+  {

   }

-	  // This annotation will create a nice description for your Open Api Documentation [SwaggerOperation(
+  // This annotation will create a nice description for your Open Api Documentation.
+  [SwaggerOperation(
     Summary = "NICE SUMMARY OF YOUR ENDPOINT", Description = "MAYBE A DESCRIPTION?",